mwanjajoel/bluesms/README.md

 Please see the [AUTHORS](AUTHORS) file for the full list of contributors.

-If you find BlueSMS SDk useful and want to reach out, find me on Twitter: [@mrjoelmwanja](https://twitter.com/mrjoelmwanja).
+If you find BlueSMS SDK useful and want to reach out, find me on Twitter: [@mrjoelmwanja](https://twitter.com/mrjoelmwanja).